FSD3067 Finnish National Election Study 2015

 - Kestilä-Kekkonen, Elina (University of Tampere.
 School of Management)

-constituencies, internet, parliamentary candidates, parliamentary elections, party identification, personality traits, political allegiance, political attitudes, political influence, political interest, political participation, trust, voting
+Internet, election campaigns, elections, parliamentary candidates, parliamentary elections, party identification, personality traits, political allegiance, political attitudes, political awareness, political influence, political interest, political participation, political support, trust, voting, voting advice applications

 Finnish National Election Study 2015 charted the political participation, political attitudes, party allegiance, candidate and party choice, and voting behaviour of Finns.
 Further topics included citizens' initiative, different ways of having a say, and future prospects of Finland.
 The data were collected after the elections through face-to-face interviews and a self-administered drop-off questionnaire.
 The interview data contain Finland's contribution to the international CSES study (module 4).
 Data collection was funded by the Ministry of Justice.